The Masked Singer (American TV series): Television viewership and ratings

 In both 2019 and 2020, the show was named the "Hottest Reality/Competition Series" in the United States by Adweek.
 Excluding post-NFL game debuts, the program's premiere was the highest-rated for an unscripted television series in the country since The X Factor in 2011.
-Ratings grew toward the end of the first season, and The Masked Singer concluded the 2018–2019 American television season as the highest-rated new series in the adults 18–49 key demographic and the first unscripted series to rank number one in the genre in its first season since Joe Millionaire in 2003.
+Ratings grew toward the end of the first season, and The Masked Singer concluded the 2018–2019 American television season as the highest-rated new series in the key demographic of adults 18–49 and the first unscripted series to rank number one in the genre in its first season since Joe Millionaire in 2003.
 TV Guide named it the television season's "most underestimated show".
 During the following television season, the series was one of two non-NFL programs to charge over $200,000 per 30 seconds of advertising.
 Deadline Hollywood cited the second season as a major reason Fox—for the first time in the network's history—ranked number one in fall entertainment programming.